astralord/astralord.github.io/_posts/2024-01-27-exploring-parallel-strategies-with-jax.md

 y_pred = ffn(x, params)
 ```

-Here `x` is stored on one single device and so does `y_pred`.
+Here `x` is stored on one single device and so is `y_pred`.
 Recall that `x` is basically a stack of `B` features with size `d`.
-It means that we can split this stack along batch dimension and send each part to its own device and process them in parallel.
-And we already know how to accomplish that:
+It means that we can split this stack along batch dimension and send each part to its own device and process everything in parallel.
+And we already know how to implement that:

 ```python
 sharded_x = jax.device_put(x, sharding.reshape(G, 1))